 Bad Days and Mental Health Resources for Travel Nurses

 The emotional burden of nursing is real.
 Maybe you stayed late for a difficult patient.
 Perhaps a beloved patient had a significant setback.
 Or maybe, you had a patient die.
-There is a camaraderie amongst nurses, and sometimes it helps to talk to someone who truly understands the job.
+There is camaraderie amongst nurses, and sometimes it helps to talk to someone who truly understands the job.
 While the focus of our Clinical Department is to keep travelers on contract, they’re also RNs who are – in the words of Misty – in the job of empathy and here if you need them.
-All of our travelers are also given contact information for our company chaplain.
+All of our travelers are also given contact information for our company chaplains.

 Whether it’s talking you through facility or area safety protocols to providing study guides for facility exams, you have a team behind you to set you up for success and support you throughout your assignment.